sanluna/gwr-commons/README.md

 * gwr-member-client
 * gwr-tenant-client

-Since these packages all depended on each other and is overall used by every single service this was a no brainer for me.
+Since these packages all depended on each other and is overall used by every single service this was a no brainer to me.